draumaz/plains/README.md

 # Story

-The Plains - a CLI adventure game where your choices matter.
+The Plains - a CLI adventure game where your actions have consequences.
 You're Liam, a space traveler who has crash-landed on a mysterious planet.
 What will you find?
-What will you discover?
+How will you treat those around you?

 # Concept Art
 ![LiamArt](https://github.com/draumaz/plains/blob/main/art/liambody.png?raw=true "Goat Boy")